bbartels/K8055Simulator/README.md

 ### Synopsis

 This project allows you to develop for the K8055 without the need of having the physical device with you.
-This Simulator interfaces with your project the same way the regular K8055 does through unmanaged code calls.
-Making it very easy to change between the Simulator and the physical device.
+This Simulator interfaces with your project the same way the regular K8055 does through unmanaged code calls, making it very easy to change between the Simulator and the physical device.

 ### Motivation